zer0def/nginxinc-kubernetes-ingress/CONTRIBUTING.md

 ### Report a Bug

-To report a bug, open an issue on GitHub with the label `bug` using the available bug report issue template.
-Please ensure the issue has not already been reported.
+To report a bug, open an issue on GitHub and choose the type 'Bug report'.
+Please ensure the issue has not already been reported, and that you fill in the template as provided, as this can reduce turnaround time.

-### Suggest an Enhancement
+### Suggest a new feature or other improvement

-To suggest an enhancement, please create an issue on GitHub with the label `enhancement` using the available feature issue template.
+To suggest an new feature or other improvement, create an issue on Github and choose the type 'Feature request'.
+Please fill in the template as provided.

 ### Open a Pull Request

+* Before working on a possible pull request, first open an associated issue describing the proposed change.
+This allows the core development team to discuss the potential pull request with you before you do the work.
 * Fork the repo, create a branch, submit a PR when your changes are tested and ready for review
 * Fill in [our pull request template](https://github.com/nginxinc/kubernetes-ingress/blob/main/.github/PULL_REQUEST_TEMPLATE.md)

-Note: if you’d like to implement a new feature, please consider creating a feature request issue first to start a discussion about the feature.
+**Note**: Remember to create a feature request / bug report issue first to start a discussion about the proposed change.

 ## Style Guides